jasonclx88/jasonclx88.github.io/source/_posts/Introduction.md

 ## What's new

+* **[KDD-24]** 2024/05/17, our work on "One Fits All: Learning Fair Graph Neural Networks for Various Sensitive Attributes" has been accepted.
+* **[KDD-24]** 2024/05/17, our work on "Revisiting Modularity Maximization for Graph Clustering: A Contrastive Learning Perspective" has been accepted.
 * **[ACL-24]** 2024/05/16, our work on "Decomposition for Enhancing Attention: Improving LLM-based Text-to-SQL through Workflow Paradigm" has been accepted.
 * **[ICML-24]** 2024/05/02, our work on "Parameter-Efficient Fine-Tuning with Discrete Fourier Transform" has been accepted.
 * **[TCSS-24]** 2024/04/04, our work on "FairAGG: Towards Fair Graph Neural Networks via Fair Aggregation" has been accepted.